Future developments in Singapore: Rejuvenation of Boon Lay Place

-Proposed Waterfront Hotel at River Valley
+Proposed waterfront hotel at River Valley

 Released for sale on 5 December 2019, the 1.02 hectare hotel site located directly above Fort Canning MRT station can potentially yield a maximum of 530 hotel rooms.
 The site is envisioned to be developed into a distinctive waterfront landmark and offer seamless connections between the two attractions of Fort Canning Park and Singapore River.

-Proposed Integrated Development at Kembangan
+Kembangan Wave

-Announced by the Housing and Development Board (HDB) on 2 February 2024, an existing site adjacent to Kembangan MRT station is currently being proposed to be redeveloped into a HDB integrated development.
+Announced by the Housing and Development Board (HDB) on 2 February 2024, an existing site adjacent to Kembangan MRT station is being developed into a HDB integrated development.
 The development will comprise approximately 340 Build-to-Order (BTO) split among two 18-storey buildings, and a five-storey commercial building housing an outpatient healthcare facility, a new Kampong Kembangan Community Club, supermarket, and retail shops.

 As part of the redevelopment plan, the existing Kampong Kembangan Community Club will be temporarily relocated for a new neighbourhood park adjacent to the integrated development.

-Proposed Retail and Office Development at Punggol Central
+Proposed retail and office development at Punggol Central

 Published by the Urban Redevelopment Authority (URA) on 21 October 2022, approximately 1-hectare of land adjacent to Punggol MRT station will be developed into a mixed-use office and retail development to provide more office spaces and retail options for the town's residents.